 The information provided below highlights the company's quarterly results for the past 8 quarters.
 All of the financial information referenced below is expressed in Canadian dollars (unless otherwise noted) and has been prepared in accordance with Canadian GAAP.
-The significant accounting policies are outlined within note 2 to the audited consolidated financial statements of the company for the fiscal year ended December 31, 2007 and have been followed consistently through the current period.
+The accounting policies followed by the company are set out in note 2 to the audited consolidated financial statements of the company for the fiscal year ended December 31, 2007 and have been consistently followed in the preparation of the current period's consolidated financial statements, except for the disclosure changes in accounting policies for capital disclosures and financial instruments, as previously noted.